-BETTER: Husband and wife founders began their journey 25 years ago in Bali were they backpacked, fell in love with the people and the culture, and decided to make Bali their home.
+BETTER: Husband and wife founders began their journey over 25 years ago in Bali were they backpacked, fell in love with the people and the culture, and decided to make Bali their home.
 Their passion for friends, family, community, taking care of our planet and giving back, funnels through Wooden Ships products and company values.

 BEST: The love of the environment still drives Wooden Ships today.
 As of 2017, the company is 85% powered by the sun, they recycle everything possible and donate all yarn wastage for reuse locally for stuffing in pillows and dolls, plus they compost, and believe in Lean Production, a no-waste approach.

 What our staff loves: These sweaters are boxy, relaxed and super comfy and soft.
 You can wear them next to your skin, or as a layering piece.
 It’s a beautiful staple that will last for years.

 GOOD: Purnell makes flexible clothes with classic style.
 It’s for those who live and work with passion.
 It’s for the movers, the makers, the innovators.

 BETTER: Co-founder Brent Dehlsen comes from a family that has been pioneering the renewable energy industry for over 30 years.
 He began his career climbing wind turbines and spending his days hundreds of feet off the ground.
 He found it tough to find clothing that could adapt to the variable and intense conditions out in the field.
 He visualized something he could wear both on and off the job, with specific design tweaks like added stretch to canvas and rearranged pockets and seams.